-Pelosi to deliver public statement on Trump impeachment
+Pelosi to deliver statement on Trump impeachment status

-WASHINGTON — House Speaker Nancy Pelosi announced Thursday she would deliver an unusual public statement on the status of the House impeachment inquiry into President Donald Trump.
+WASHINGTON (AP) — House Speaker Nancy Pelosi announced Thursday she would deliver an unusual public statement on the status of the House impeachment inquiry into President Donald Trump.

+Pelosi is scheduled to make the morning announcement from the speaker’s offices at the Capitol, the same location where she declared the formal launch of the House investigation into Trump’s actions toward Ukraine.

+Trump tweeted that if Democrats “are going to impeach me, do it now, fast.”
+He said he wants to get on to a “fair trial” in the Senate.
+The president also said that Democrats have “gone crazy.”

 The answer was a resounding yes, according to those in the room.